 - Stay hydrated.

 Your body loses fluid through sweat while you work out.
 While you should definitely keep hydrating during your workout, if you slam a bunch of water at once, most of it’s going to pass straight through your system instead of getting absorbed.
 Instead, sip on water throughout the day and before, during and after exercising.
+Bring a YETI water bottle with you as you go about your day to get so that you’re always ready to hydrate.
 This makes sure that your blood has enough water in it to keep flowing quickly, replenishing your muscles with nutrients.
 Staying hydrated also keeps your joints lubricated, improving your range of motion.